o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-et, --engine-templates`**

-  Outputs a list of the templates that are registered in the current engine's `engine.json` file.
+  Outputs a list of the Gems that are registered in the current engine's `engine.json` file.
 Ignores repos.

 - **`-ers, --engine-restricted`**